|for your consideration

 It is so simple we often ignore it.
 He wants us.
 Our needs, our petitions for help, our praise.
 And prayer and praise need not be orchestrated by any man or woman as leader or spokesperson.
 God wants no intermediary.
 He wants you.
 It need not be around a flagpole before children and teens enter school, or on the football field after a touchdown.
 God does not desire ceremony.
 He wants your attention to your life and your telling Him about it.
 Just you and Him, where there is no one to receive praise and thanks but Him.

 You can do this.
-And as we, our nation do, we will be healed and God will bless us.
+And as we do, our nation will be healed and God will bless us.

 1 Samuel 8:12-18 (KJV) 12 And he will appoint him captains over thousands, and captains over fifties; and will set them to ear his ground, and to reap his harvest, and to make his instruments of war, and instruments of his chariots.
 13 And he will take your daughters to be confectionaries, and to be cooks, and to be bakers.
 14 And he will take your fields, and your vineyards, and your oliveyards, even the best of them, and give them to his servants.
 15 And he will take the tenth of your seed, and of your vineyards, and give to his officers, and to his servants.
 16 And he will take your menservants, and your maidservants, and your goodliest young men, and your asses, and put them to his work.
 17 He will take the tenth of your sheep: and ye shall be his servants.
 18 And ye shall cry out in that day because of your king which ye shall have chosen you; and the LORD will not hear you in that day.